- Porcelain ceramic produces gentler heat than standard ceramic

 The only thing I wish NuMe would do is offer a version with a spring clamp for those who prefer the traditional curling iron over the wand.

-- Kit comes with a heat resistant glove and a carrying case
+- Comes with a heat resistant glove and carrying case

 Definition and Characteristics of Fine Hair

 Ok, before we go on, let’s just make sure we understand what fine hair actually is.
 Fine hair means the thickness, or diameter, of each individual hair, is small.
 It does not refer to the amount or number of hairs you have on your head.

 You can tell if you have fine hair by rubbing a single strand between your thumb and index finger – if you don’t feel anything, you have fine hair.